jchatham/resumeGPT/README.md

 # ResumeGPT
 [Live Demo](https://resumegpt-fudfcxbjbxcegvbk.canadacentral-01.azurewebsites.net/)

 Azure is free tier and it might be over quota.
-Looking into why now.
+Yes, it's on Central Canada region, but that one had empty slots for App Service Free Tier.

 Open API reference here: